 “You could say that,” Goda told her, though her tone was dismissive.
 “To be honest, I don’t believe in the Goddess.
 Not everyone does.
 But everyone worships Her all the same.”

-Kanna turned towards Goda and gave her a strange look, though the woman couldn’t see it because she was still trudging ahead.
-Kanna had always thought that Middlelanders were weird, that behind their icy smiles they were far too concerned with keeping up appearances, but she couldn’t fathom how that cold superficiality could extend even to matters of faith.
+Kanna gave her a strange look, though the woman couldn’t see it because she was still trudging ahead.
+Kanna had always thought that Middlelanders were weird about rules, that behind their icy smiles they were far too concerned with keeping up strict appearances, but she couldn’t fathom how that cold superficiality could extend even to matters of faith.

-Lost in these thoughts, Kanna noticed a few seconds later that she was starting to fall behind.
+Lost in these thoughts, Kanna did not notice that she was falling behind.
 She felt a faint buzz in the bones of her right hand, a discomfort that had already become too familiar.
 Thirty-five, forty paces.
 The woman’s words from the night before echoed in her mind, so she shuffled quickly to close the growing space between them.

 “Guard!” she called out to her in mild panic.
 It was the first label she could think of.
 She knew that Middlelanders were picky about how to address people, and in truth she wasn’t completely sure if “Goda” was the woman’s personal name or if it was simply a title in the Middlelander tongue that she had overheard the soldiers using to address her.

 At any rate, her call had some effect.
-Goda stopped and turned around.
+Goda turned around.
 “I’m not a guard,” she said, some mild annoyance in her voice.
 “I’m a porter.”

 “‘Porter.’”